ddl-wasanthag/Fraud-Detection-Workshop/exercises/a_UpAndRunning/Instructions - Up and Running.md

 # A - Up and Running
-In this phase, we will be preparing a project in which to build our model.
-We will explore the QuickStart project, Examine a Project Template, Create a new Project from a Template, add Contributors to the project, and apply a Governance Policy
+In this phase, we will prepare a project in which to build our model.
+We will explore the QuickStart project, examine a Project Template, create a new Project from a Template, add Contributors to the project, and apply a Governance Policy.

 ## Exercise Instructions